nxhieu3102/wamu-rs/README.md

 ## ⚠️ Security Warning

-**All crates in this repository are pre-alpha software developed as PoCs (Proofs of Concept) for the [Wamu protocol](https://wamu.tech/specification).
+**All crates in this repository are pre-alpha software developed as PoCs (Proofs of Concept) of the [Wamu protocol](https://wamu.tech/specification).
 They have NOT been independently audited and/or rigorously tested yet!
 They SHOULD NOT BE USED IN PRODUCTION!**